Ser-Drephs/ser-drephs.github.io/_drafts/learning-rust.md

 To build the project simply run `cargo build` in your shell or use VSCode to build it.

-It's also possible to debug the application withing VSCode.
+It's also possible to debug the application within VSCode.
 Simply set a breakpoint and hit <kbd>F5</kbd>.
 I have two debug configurations for this project, because I also wanted to debug my unit tests.
 My `launch.json` look like this:

 ```json
 {